leanprover-community/blog/posts/month-in-mathlib-nov-2021.md

   - [PR #10072](https://github.com/leanprover-community/mathlib/pull/10072) An ae measurability criterion for ennreal-valued functions
   - [PR #10057](https://github.com/leanprover-community/mathlib/pull/10057) Define Vitali families
   - [PR #10101](https://github.com/leanprover-community/mathlib/pull/10101) Differentiation of measures
+This sequence of PRs shows the main theorem on differentiation of measures: given two measures `ρ` and `μ` on a finite-dimensional real vector space, the ratio `ρ (ball x r) / μ (ball x r)` converges `μ`-almost everywhere to the Radon-Nikodym derivative of `ρ` with respect to `μ` when `r` tends to `0`.
+The theorem is in fact proved in greater generality (Vitali families, as in Federer's famous book on geometric measure theory).

 * Analysis.
   - [PR #10145](https://github.com/leanprover-community/mathlib/pull/10145) Introduce `C*`-algebras